SuprenumDE/Dense_NN/README.md

 ### A typical *R* and *Dense_NN* training workflow

-A typical R and Dense_NN training workflow is described by the following images:
+A typical R and Dense_NN training workflow is described by the following images or here as a [YouTube video](https://youtu.be/URUI8-ogtNk).

 * **Prepare data, clean up (remove inconsistent data and extreme values) and start training:**